Princeton-CDH/ppa-django/DEPLOYNOTES.rst

 3.13.1
 ------
-* Plausible analytis support requires configuring PLAUSIBLE_ANALYTICS_SCRIPT and PLAUSIBLE_ANALYTICS_404s in local settings
+* To enable Plausible analytics, update local settings to set `INCLUDE_ANALYTICS` to True, configure the full plausible javascript url with any options you want as `PLAUSIBLE_ANALYTICS_SCRIPT` and optionally enable 404 checking with `PLAUSIBLE_ANALYTICS_404s = True`

 3.13
 ----